 We can safely assume the current (year 2014) prices for a 3-room flat is about S$350,000.
 If you have been employed for the past 10 years, you should have sufficient money in the CPF to pay 10% down payment for the property (S$35,000).
 The remaining mortgage payments can also be made with CPF monies.
-You can fork out another S$30,000 for a good renovation to impress your girlfriends.
+You can fork out another S$30,000 for a good renovation to impress your Bros, or your girlfriend(s).

-Think about it, a 3-room flat allows you to have a comfortable bedroom with an attached toilet and another room for your study or even a walk-in wardrobe.
+Think about it; a 3-room flat allows you to have a comfortable bedroom with an attached toilet and another room for your study or even a walk-in wardrobe.
 You have a decently sized kitchen where you can hone and showcase your culinary skills.
 Let’s not forget a dedicated living room for your TV and Xbox gaming sessions.
 Of course, if you want to further pinch your penny and you don’t mind sacrificing square metres, going for 2-room flats is highly recommended.

 Despite the advantages of size and price of a 3-room flat, you may not be able to entertain the thought of having a HDB unit.
 Or it can be a case where you are a foreigner, or you want to get a place of your own before age 35, and buying a HDB flat is not possible for both scenarios.
 You would have to go for a private property.

 A studio apartment would be a plausible alternative.
 Try not go any smaller than a studio.
-A shoebox unit is so uncool for a cool gentleman like you.
+A shoebox unit could crimp the style of a cool gentleman like yourself – literally.

-A studio apartment at The Sail would probably be the ideal choice.
+A one-bedroom at The Sail would be extremely swell.
 The location is fantastic given that it’s right in the heart of CBD, overseeing the alluring Singapore city landscape (free MBS water and lights show anytime!).
 Vibrant locals and tourists roaming the streets.
 And how about the view of fireworks just outside your window?
 A studio apartment with a good bay view like this would cost you close to S$2m in today’s market.

 The Affordability Check

 Let’s look at something more affordable.
-For that we have to work the sums backward.
+For that, we have to work the sums backwards.